 Standard desktops include two screens, a Microsoft keyboard and a mouse.

 In general devices will be matched to role requirements.
-Requests for higher specification devices will be considered, however the additional funding must be provided by local department budgets.
+Requests for higher specification devices will be considered, however the additional funding may be provided by local department budgets.

 Non-standard devices must still be procured through the University’s preferred suppliers.

 The E2E service will provide funds for one device per staff member.
 Any additional devices, eg a tablet, should be procured using local department budgets.

 Research grants - If you have funds available for IT equipment on your research grant, then this source of funding should be used.
 In such cases, a research grant work order can be provided during the ordering process.

 All requests should be made via this form - End to End IT Request - Formstack

 If a fault develops with any devices this should be reported to firstname.lastname@example.org.

 In the event of a fault that cannot be fixed by IT Services, we will liaise with the supplier for a repair or replacement.
 We hold a small stock of the recommended Windows laptops to loan out to users if required.
 Please note: we do not hold stock of devices that have been configured to order, or are non-standard specification.